[box type=”tick” style=”rounded” border=”full”]Cook Time: 1 Hour | Prep Time: 30 Minutes | Servings: 10 | Difficulty: Tricky[/box]

 - Mix together the powdered milk, elaichi, jaifar in a bowl.
 Set aside

 - Pour the milk into a small bowl.
 In the milk, add the vanilla essence and food colouring.
-Then add this to the dry ingredients (from step 1) and make into dough
+Then add this to the dry ingredients (gradually in small amounts so the dough does not get gooey) and make into dough

 - Then grate the dough in a grater and break the bigger pieces into small bits and set aside